hardenedlinux/STIG-4-Debian/README.md

 `output "SV-86561r1_rule" $?` using `output` function to output.

 When the script is ported, note that the original text is from DISA RHEL 7 STIG.
-If some rule is RHEL 7 specific, you should use a corresponding check method in Debian and update the textfile `stig-debian-9.txt`.
+If some rule is RHEL 7 specific, you should use a corresponding check method in Debian and update the textfile `stig-debian.txt`.

 If you encounter some rule that you cannot easily write a small script to check.
 You can put this rule in `manual.txt`.

 #### Addition

 In the `statics` directory `xml2text.sh` is a script that can extract the information we need from offcial STIG XML file, such as 'U_Red_Hat_Enterprise_Linux_7_STIG_V1R1_Manual-xccdf.xml'.
-The original text file `stig-debian-9.txt` is copy of `stig-rhel-7.txt`.
+The original text file `stig-debian.txt` is copy of `stig-rhel-7.txt`.
 How to easily update STIG for Debian textfile when the offcial RHEL 7 STIG changes is under discussion.

 #### Special Note: